Sugarcane Aphid Management

 Taking this first step with a tolerant hybrid helps manage sugarcane aphids before they can damage your crop.
 Alta Seeds line-up of sorghum hybrids are tested by the Agricultural Research Division of the USDA and several Universities to determine the tolerance rating for sugarcane aphid.

-AG1201 – Early Bronze widely adaptable hybrid with excellent sugarcane aphid tolerance
+AG1201 – Early Bronze widely adaptable hybrid with Aphix for excellent sugarcane aphid tolerance

 - Excellent yield for maturity